Nathan Collins: Personal life

 Collins' family includes a number of other footballers, including his grandfather, Michael Collins who captained Transport to the FAI Cup in 1950, his father Dave Collins who played with Liverpool and Oxford United among others.
 His uncle, Eamonn Collins, played with many sides including Southampton and Portsmouth before going on to manage St Patrick's Athletic and later becoming a football agent.
 His older brother Josh Collins previously played for UCD and Waterford in the League of Ireland Premier Division.
 Nathan's uncle Mick Collins played for St Patrick's Athletic and Dundalk before later becoming a scout at Manchester City for 20 years, his son Mikey Collins (Nathan's cousin) is also an ex-footballer who played for Liverpool in his youth career before playing in Sweden, Italy, Cyprus and Holland, as well as representing Ireland up to U21 level.
+His younger cousin, Brody Collins, is a talented midfielder playing for the academy side of German club Schalke 04 and currently plays with the Ireland national under-17 football team who have qualified for the upon coming u17 World Cup in Qatar this year.